Written by Morgan Gendel, Brannon Braga, and Rene Echevarria

-Since Picard is dressed in civilian clothing, the crew on board the ship preparing for the sweep do not recognize him as the Captain.
+Since Picard is dressed in civilian clothing, the crew onboard the ship preparing for the sweep does not recognize him as the Captain.
 He spends the next half-hour trying to figure out what is going on, while his crew suffers through a boring reception.

 It’s the Chief Engineer, Geordi LaForge (LeVar Burton) with his VISOR who first figures out that something is amiss at the reception itself.
 The VISOR which allows him to see despite being born blind helps him to detect weaponry hidden in the furniture in the room where the reception is being held.

 There are two huge plot holes in this story.
 The first is the fact that these people manage to get access to the Federation’s flagship at all.
 Where is the security clearance?
 How do these people manage to get clearance to have access to the flagship of the Federation?
 How do they manage to infiltrate the staff at the reception?
 You’d think we’d have managed a decent background check system by the 24th century.

 The other is the question of what purpose those who are at the reception have.
 With the baryon sweep going on, there’s no reason to expect anyone from the reception to return to the Enterprise.
 The fact that Picard does, and no one carrying out on the plot on the ship is notified as to his disappearance from the reception, speaks to the ineptness of their plan.
 How could they manage to get this far if they really were as bumbling as they come off?